Maulwurf2017/CarND-Term1-Starter-Kit-Test/README.md

 Files to test the [term 1 starter kit](https://github.com/udacity/CarND-Term1-Starter-Kit) install.
 Run all cells in the jupyter notebook.
 The notebook should execute all cells with no errors.

+There are 3  output videos.
+All the videos were processed with p1 file.
+You need to redefine the region of interest to process different videos.

-There are 3 folders of video.
-You could find a python jupyter notebook file named p1 to process the image and the video in each folder.
-You could also find the video and output video with the name raw-viedeoname.mp4 in each folder.
-The write_image.ipyth is used to write every frame from the video.
+The write_image file is used to write every frame from the video.

 There's also a write up file explaining the pipeline.